Hesam-Eskandari/tech-school/csharp/01-basic.md

 ### Operators
 - Arithmetic:  +  -  *  /  %   ++   --
     - Postfix increment: int b = a++;
-        - a would be one number greater than b
+        - "a" would be one number greater than "b"
     - Prefix Increment: int b = ++a;
-        - a would have equal value as be
+        - "a" would have equal value as "b"
     - Same logic for decrement
 - Comparison:  ==  !=  >  >=  <  <=
 - Assignment: =  +=  -=  *=  /=